falcosecurity/falco-website/content/en/docs/_index.md

 ## What does Falco do?

-Falco uses system calls to monitor system's activity, by:
+Falco uses system calls to monitor a system's activity, by:

  - Parsing the Linux system calls from the kernel at runtime
  - Asserting the stream against a powerful rules engine